jmhutchison/QGIS-Training-Manual/vector_analysis/basic_analysis.rst

 |basic| The problem
 -------------------------------------------------------------------------------

-Let's start off the process by deciding on a problem to solve.
-Let's say you're a property developer, and you need to buy a farm to build a new residential development for people who have had enough of Cape Town and Johannesburg.
+We begin the process by deciding on a problem to solve.
+Let us say you are a property developer, and you need to buy a farm to build a new residential development for people who have had enough of Cape Town and Johannesburg.
-You've done some market research, and you've come up with the following requirements that a farm needs to satisfy:
+You have done some market research, and you’ve come up with the following requirements that a farm needs to satisfy:

 #.
 It needs to be in Swellendam.